pura vida (jayemsey x costa rica)

 It is now your turn to enjoy the next section of this trail.
 We invite you to continue to the continental divide, to pause at each of the three lovely lookouts toward the Pacific slope and walk to the La Ventana lookout where one of your feet will be on the Pacific slope and the other on the Caribbean slope.
 This lookout is a magical point where you will be able to appreciate Elfin Forest and one of the best vistas of this Preserve.

 Parts of the forest literally look like something out of a fairytale, with mossy trees reaching over the pathways and rocky staircases worn away by travelers that nature is slowly taking back.
 At one point we’re standing on the edge of the mountain, high above the sea, watching the flowers on the mountain sway with the wind and feeling the cool mist float around us like a veil.
-And then all of it clears suddenly and we can see all the way across the cluster of impossibly green mountains under a rich blue sky and a summery sun.
+And then all of it clears suddenly and we can see all the way across the cluster of impossibly green mountains under a clear blue sky and a warm, summery sun.

 Like in Místico, the biodiversity is most apparent when you’re deep in a forest.
 There’s so much life all around us.
 Even in the stillness, there are always signs of quiet activity just humming along.